• Share this on:

 • Try to match the commercial presentation of leading avocado suppliers.
 Check Camposol’s website, for example, to see how they promote themselves and their produce.

-Colombia’s Cartama group is one of the fast-emerging exporters to Europe.
-Cartama was founded by a group of avocado growers.
-Boasting their own packing house, they have reached high volumes and high-quality fresh produce through cooperation.
-This has been a success recipe for Cartama in the European market.
+Colombia’s Cartama group has been one of the fast-emerging exporters to Europe.
+The company was founded by a group of avocado growers.
+Boasting its own packing house, it has reached high volumes and high-quality fresh produce through co-operation.
+It also thinks pro-actively about its sustainability goals and creating a positive ecological impact, for example through forest conservation.
+This combination has been a successful recipe for Cartama in the European market.
+The company celebrated its 5,000th container in 2024, and aims to export 1,900 containers in 2025.

 Tip: